 The second and third reason regarding the important of this subject is that it is a proof of God's existence and that he has the power to do as he wills.
 The accurate fulfillment of predictions in the Bible, in every detail within a specified time frame, testify that a divine Creator does exist and that he has the power to influence people's lives and foreordain events on planet earth.

 Bible prophecy testifies to God's plan for man.
 For example, it predicts at least two resurrections from the dead.
 The first one shows God has planned a reward to those who believe in him (1Thessalonians 4:16, Revelation 20:6).
-The second resurrection tells us God will soon offer ALL humans a full chance at understanding and receiving salvation (Ezekiel 37:1, 5 - 6, 11, see also John 5:28-29, Revelation 20:5, 13).
+The second resurrection tells us God will soon offer ALL humans a full chance at understanding and receiving salvation (Ezekiel 37:1, 5 - 6, 11, see also Revelation 20:5, 13).

+Prophecy in the Bible is, many times, our Creator's advance warning that there are very REAL consequences to the choices we make and actions we take in this life.
+Nobody ultimately "gets away with" sinning.
+What we do will, eventually, catches up with us (1Timothy 5:24).
 God used Jonah to warn ancient Nineveh that its sins would soon bring his judgment upon them (Jonah 1:1 - 2, 3:4).
 In a rare occurrence that warranted its mention by Jesus (Matthew 12:41), the people of Nineveh heeded the warning of their destruction and repented.
-Their actions CHANGED the declaration of their demise (Jonah 3).
-All human beings have been warned that if they REFUSE to repent of their sins the Eternal's final judgment will come upon them (Malachi 4:1).
+Their actions CHANGED their fate from death to life (Jonah 3).
+Prophecy serves many purposes.
+It helps us not only understand the mind of our Creator but also can teach us valuable lessons.